 - QA Test Automation: Flexible E2E tests for application UI changes.

-- Complex Investigation Tasks: Tasks that span multiple websites to collect information and compile reports.
+- Complex Investigation Tasks: Tasks that collect information across multiple websites and compile into reports.

 By combining API integration (MCP) and Computer Use (GUI operation), truly autonomous AI agents are becoming a reality.